RasaHQ/rasa/docs/core/fallbacks.rst

 The default implementation of ``action_default_ask_rephrase`` action utters the response template ``utter_ask_rephrase``, so be sure to specify this template in your domain file.
-The implementation of both actions can be overwritten with :ref:`customactions`.
+The implementation of both actions can be overwritten with :ref:`actions`.

 You can specify the core fallback action as well as the ultimate NLU fallback action as parameters to ``TwoStageFallbackPolicy`` in your